ScaleChain/scalechain/data/docs/bitcoind/bitcoind-scenarios.md

                 // Step 10 : Remove transactions in the connected blocks from the mempool.

-            // 4. set the best block in the wallet, (to detect restored wallets?)
-            // 5.
+            // 4.
 Update best block in wallet (so we can detect restored wallets)
-            // 6. set the block as the tip of the best chain.
+            // 5. set the block as the tip of the best chain.
 }
 ```